Updated 1 day ago

 Why is Arizona a market leader in solar?

 A significant reason for the growth of solar power in recent years is Arizona’s RPS law.
-RPS stands for Renewable Portfolio Standard and requires the state’s Investor Owned Utilities (IOUs) to source 15% of their power from renewable sources by 2025.
+RPS stands for Renewable Portfolio Standard and requires the state’s Investor Owned Utilities (IOUs) to source 15% of their power from renewable sources in 2025.
 If they don’t do this they will receive large fines.

 Arizona also receives more sunshine than any other state.
 Solar panels in Arizona produce about 70% more power than in states such as New York.
 An excellent solar output means that it takes fewer solar panels to reach the desired output.